-At one stage it looked as though the Japanese yen was about to recover and move more in tandem with the strengthening Asian cohort.
-This proved short lived as the Bank of Japan again vacillated in raising rates.
+At one stage it looked as though the Japanese yen was about to recover and move more in tandem with other strengthening Asian currencies.
+This proved short lived as the Bank of Japan again vacillated about raising rates.
 At the same time commodity sensitive currencies such as the Australian dollar moved higher in concert with reduced concerns about global growth.
-For the quarter, the Australian dollar rose by 6% versus the US dollar and 1.6% versus the euro.
+For the quarter the Australian dollar rose by 6% versus the US dollar and 1.6% versus the euro.